yapb/docs/docs/botusage.rst

 If you want to save all cvars you configured to config, add the ``save`` argument to this command.

 Example: ``yb cvars save``

+Also you can narrow your search by entering a word as an argument, instead of looking through a list of all cvars.

 Adding bots to the game
 ============================